NawafAlqahtani/Sparkify_Capstone_Project/README.md

 ## File Description

-You can find the notebook file which has all codes for processes, and markdown cells to explain the code.
+You can find the notebook & html file which has all codes for processes to predict the churn users, and markdown cells to explain the code.

 ## Medium Blog Post